 - Participatory mapping of values and knowledge

-- Design and delivery of adult education programs – environmental monitoring, resource development, land use planning
+- Adult education programs – environmental monitoring, resource development, land use planning

 Clear communication and effective consultation makes a project.
 No question.
 Ignore these crucial aspects of your project at your own risk.